williamvds/uni/osc/lectures.md

   - Eg POSIX's PThreads, Windows Threads, Java Threads

 - PThreads:
   - A specification that anyone can implement - defines a set of API function calls, including:
-  - Can be implemented as user or kernel threads
-  - `pthread_create`: create new thread
+    - `pthread_create`: Create new thread
     - `pthread_exit`: Exit existing thread
     - `pthread_join`: Wait for existing thread with ID
     - `pthread_yield`: Release CPU
     - `pthread_attr_init`: Thread attributes (eg priority)
     - `pthread_attr_destroy`: Release attributes
+  - Can be implemented as user or kernel threads

 # Concurrency
 - Threads and processes that execute concurrently or in parallel can share resources
   - eg devices, memory - variables and data structures
   - Multiprocessing improves system utilisation

 - A process/thread can be interrupted at any point in time - eg by timer, I/O
   - The process state (including registers) is saved in the process control block

 - The outcome of programs may become unpredictable:
   - Sharing data can lead to inconsistencies - when interrupted whilst manipulating data
   - Outcome of a process may depend on order of execution
   - eg incrementing a counter - need to read, add, and store new value
   - If interrupted during concurrent processing each thread will have a different state

 ## Critical sections
-> Race condition: When multiple threads/processes access shared data and the result is dependent on
+> Race condition: When multiple threads/processes access shared data and the
-> the order in which the instructions are interleaved
+> result is dependent on the order in which the instructions are interleaved

 - A set of instructions in which shared resources between processes/threads (eg variables) are changed
 - Mutual exclusion must be enforced for critical sections

-> Mutual exclusion: Ensuring only one process at a time can be in the critical section
+> Mutual exclusion: Ensuring only one process at a time can be in the critical
+> section

 - Processes have to get 'permission' before entering their critical section
-  - Request lock, hold lock, release lock
+  1. Request lock
+  1. Hold lock
+  1. Release lock

 ### Within the OS
 - Multiple processes/threads are running in the kernel
 - Kernel processes can be interrupted
 - Need to ensure that kernel data structures are not corrupted by concurrency issues due to race conditions
 - Processes share resources, including memory, files, processor time, printers, I/O devices, etc

 - Needs to provide locking mechanisms to implement/support mutual exclusion (and prevent starvation and deadlocks)
 - Need to allocate and deallocate these resource safely - avoid interference, deadlocks, starvation

 ### Requirements for solving the critical section problem
 - __Mutual exclusion__: only one process can be in its critical section at any point in time
 - __Progress__: any process must be able to enter its critical section at some point in time
   - Processes/threads in the 'remaining code' do not influence access to critical sections
 - __Fairness / bounded waiting__: processes cannot be made to wait indefinitely

 - These must be satisfied, independent of the order in which sequences are executed

 ### Enforcing mutual exclusion
 - __Software__: using Peterson's solution
 - __Hardware__: using `test_and_set()`, `swap_and_compare()`
   - CPU instructions that check and modify values in one go = no risk of interruption

 - Based on
   - Mutexes